mohitjoshi155/embetacloud/README.md

 - GOOGLE_CLIENT_ID
 - GOOGLE_CLIENT_SECRET
 - GOOGLE_REDIRECT_URL (it should be &lt;server address&gt;/oauthCallback by default)

 Other environment variables:
 - TBP_PROXY: piratebay proxy to use (default: `https://thepiratebay.org`)
+- MONGODB: mongodb connection string for session managment (Not mandatory)

 Ensure that you request full google drive access permission and basic G+ info in your google project

 To start server, run:
 ```js